 You Make the Rules—and the Magic

 When learning about herbs, I highly encourage purchasing a few books for guidance.
 Just never forget that your intuition is your best friend.
-Books are a fantastic tool, but your own experiences with plants will teach you more about their subtle energies and how you can incorporate them into your daily routine!
+Books are a fantastic tool, but your own experiences with plants will teach you more about their subtle energies and how to incorporate them into your daily routine.

 🖤Raven & Sage